 Another tax-saving move is to consider selling securities that are currently worth less than you paid for them before year end.
 The resulting capital losses will offset any capital gains from earlier sales in 2017, including high-taxed short-term gains from securities that you owned for one year or less.
 In other words, you don’t have to worry about paying a high rate on short-term gains that you’ve successfully sheltered with capital losses.

 If your capital losses exceed your capital gains, you’ll have a net capital loss for 2017.
 You can use it to shelter up to $3,000 of this year’s high-taxed ordinary income from such sources as salaries, bonuses and self-employment income ($1,500 if you’re married and file separately).

 Any excess net capital loss is carried over to 2018 and beyond until you use it up.
 So it won’t go to waste.
 You can use it to shelter both future short- and long-term gains.

 Tax reform considerations when selling securities.
 These tax planning strategies will continue to be viable regardless of whether congressional tax reform legislation is enacted.
 Both the House and Senate proposals would retain the existing three federal income tax rates for long-term capital gains and dividends (0%, 15%, and 20%) and the existing rate brackets.
 So the 2018 brackets would be the same as the 2017 brackets with minor adjustments for inflation.

 Right now, nobody is certain whether major tax changes will be enacted or when they’ll go into effect.
 But these strategies are worth considering regardless of whether tax reform happens.
-As Congress works on lower tax rates and simplifying the tax law, stay in touch with your tax advisor.
-He or she is monitoring tax reform developments and will help you take the most favorable path in your situation.
+As Congress works on lower tax rates and simplifying the tax law, stay in touch with the professionals at Sol Schwartz & Associates.
+They are monitoring tax reform developments and will help you take the most favorable path in your situation.